Vanshbordia/vlrdevapi/docs/source/api/models.rst

 See :doc:`matches` for detailed documentation of:

+- Team (team information with name, country, score)
-- Match
+- Match (match information with team1, team2, event details)

 Players Models
 --------------

 See :doc:`players` for detailed documentation of:

-- SocialLink
+- SocialLink (social media links)
-- Team
+- Team (team membership with role and dates)
-- Profile
+- Profile (player profile with teams and socials)
-- MatchTeam
+- MatchTeam (team info in player matches)
-- Match
+- Match (player match with stage, phase, result)
-- AgentStats
+- AgentStats (agent performance statistics)

 Series Models
 -------------